rht-labs/enablement-docs/facilitation/1-the-manual-menace/README.md

 ## Facilitation Guidelines

 * Present the introduction slides (including playing of the intro crawl embedded)
-* Participants work through exercise instructions following either 10,000 view or step-by-step instruction.
+* Participants work through exercise instructions following either 10,000 foott view or step-by-step instruction.
 Encourage the table teams to work together to get everyone through the exercise and for everyone to gain valuable learning from it.
 * Present the wrap-up slides.
 Invite the participants to showcase any work that relates to the practices in this exercise.